puppetlabs/puppet-docs/source/puppet/3/reference/lang_defaults.markdown

 ### Area of Effect

-Resource defaults obey dynamic scope; [see here for a full description of scope rules][dynamic_scope].
+Although Puppet 3 no longer does dynamic variable lookup, it still uses dynamic scope for resource defaults.
+[See here for a full description of scope rules][dynamic_scope].

 You can declare global resource defaults in the [site manifest][sitemanifest] outside any [node definition][node].

-Unlike dynamic variable lookup, dynamic scope for resource defaults is not deprecated in Puppet 2.7.